Renting for the First Time

 You might have an idea where you want to live, so start there – have a look at estate agent’s websites or daft.ie to get an idea of what rent is charged and for what type of properties.
 If you’re a student – be sure to check out your Students’ Union and college website for information on accommodation.

-Ask yourself, are you going to move in with friends/partner, do a house share or do you want a place all to yourself?
+Ask yourself, are you going to move in with friends/partner?
+Or do you want a house share, or do you want a place all to yourself?
 There are many considerations with this decision alone.
 If you want a place all to yourself, it’s going to be a lot more expensive than sharing with friends or in a house-share.

 If you’re going to live with friends, you’ll need to establish guidelines, such as, a household budget for shared bills and rent, a chore rota or just general housemate behaviours/etiquette.
 It’s best to discuss this before you sign a lease!